Denominators in Lusztig's asymptotic Hecke algebra via the Plancherel formula: Harish-Chandra's Plancherel formula

 sending

 where $A_{x,w}=f_w(IxI)$.
 By definition, $\eta_\pi(w)=\pi(f_w)$ as endomorphisms of $\pi$.
-We will show later that $\tilde{\phi}$ is essentially the map $\phi^{-1}$. \begin{rem} There are gaps in the proofs of injectivity and surjectivity of the map $\eta$ in \cite{BK}.
-However, we shall prove injectivity by proving injectivity of $\tilde{\phi}$ in Corollary \ref{cor BK map injective}.
-We prove surjectivity in forthcoming work. \end{rem} Implicit in \cite{BK} is \begin{lem} We have the commutative diagram \eqref{eqn BK summary diagram}. \end{lem} \begin{proof} Let $\pi$ be a tempered representation of $G$.
-By \cite{BK}, the $H$-action on it extends to a $J$-action, and by Corollary 2.6 of \textit{loc. cit.}, we have $\eta_{\pi}(\phi_q(f^\dagger))=\pi(f)$ in $\Ee_t^I$ for any $f\in H$.
-Therefore $\tilde{\phi}\circ\phi_q(f^\dagger)=f$ by the Plancherel theorem. \end{proof} \begin{rem} The presence of the Goldman involution is necessary for tempered representations of $J$ to restrict to tempered representations of $H$.
-For example, in \cite{BK}, Braverman and Kazhdan showed for $G=\SL_2(F)$, that $\mathcal{E}^I_J(G)=\End(\St^I)\oplus\End_{\Phi, X_*}(\mathcal{S}^I)$, matching the decomposition $J=\C t_1\oplus J_0$, where $\Phi$ is the Fourier transform on the Schwartz space of the basic affine space $\mathcal{S}$ \cite{BKBasicAffine}, and $\St$ is the Steinberg representation.
-In this case $J$ has three one-dimensional representations, whereas $H$ has one one-dimensional discrete series representation $\St$, two tempered one-dimensional representations not belonging to the discrete series, and one non-tempered one-dimensional representation, the trivial representation.
-It is easy to compute using the formulas of \cite{D} that $\phi_q(T_s)t_1=qt_1$, whereas $\phi_q(T_s^\dagger)t_1=-t_1$.
-Thus for the Steinberg representation to restrict to the Steinberg representation, the twist is required. \end{rem}
+We will show later that $\tilde{\phi}$ is essentially the map $\phi^{-1}$. \begin{rem} There are gaps in the proofs of injectivity and, as pointed out to us by R. Bezrukavnikov and I. Karpov after an early version of the present paper was completed, of surjectivity of the map $\eta$ in \cite{BK}.
+In the present paper we prove injectivity by proving injectivity of $\tilde{\phi}$ in Corollary \ref{cor BK map injective}.
+We prove surjectivity in \cite{rigidDet} for all but a small number of cells for exceptional groups; \cite{BKK} proves that $\eta$ is an isomorphism for all two-sided cells. \end{rem} Implicit in \cite{BK} is \begin{lem} We have the commutative diagram \eqref{eqn BK summary diagram}. \end{lem} \begin{proof} Let $\pi$ be a tempered representation of $G$.
+By Theorem \ref{BK nsp theorem} and \eqref{eqn star restriction}, the $H$-action on it extends to a $J$-action via $\phi\circ^{\dagger}(-)$, such that